SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Maps of Diffuse Galactic Emission

-To further illustrate the spatial relationship between PAH emission and ionized gas, \figref{fig:rgb_orion} presents a zoomed-in view of the Orion Nebula using the same visualization scheme.
+To further illustrate the spatial relationship between PAH emission and ionized gas, \figref{fig:rgb_orion} presents a zoomed-in view of the Orion Nebula.
+The figure overlays the same two-color emission-line scheme as \figref{fig:rgb} on an RGB map of continuum emission constructed from three \spherex\ channels~(4.2, 2.5, and $0.8~\um$, respectively).
 This mosaic covers a $2^\circ \times 2^\circ$ field and is constructed by reprojecting the relevant \spherex\ exposures onto a Cartesian tangent-plane projection, rather than the \healpix\ representation, without applying the source masking and smoothing steps used for the diffuse-emission maps.
 The map has a pixel size of 9\arcsec, allowing us to resolve fine-scale structure within the nebula.
-It shows the relationship between PAHs~(red) and ionized gas~(blue) in a localized region, providing a high-resolution illustration of the processes studied at large scales across the Galactic plane.
-Inside the \HII~region, ionizing radiation destroys or depletes PAHs.
-Just outside, in PDRs, non-ionizing ultraviolet radiation excites PAHs, producing the characteristic ring-like emission surrounding many \HII~regions.